The LD Flap Can Include Saline or Silcone Implants in Austin, TX

 Personal Touch Makes a Difference

 Better understanding of LD flap and other reconstructive procedure specifics can lead to increased patient satisfaction and improved outcomes.
-Surgery is very detail-oriented, and Dr. Fisher is committed to ensuring each patient learns as much as she desires about her unique aesthetic journey, starting with an initial consultation to build trust on a solid foundation of honest answers and open communication.
+Surgery is very detail-oriented, and our team is committed to ensuring each patient learns as much as she desires about her unique aesthetic journey, starting with an initial consultation to build trust on a solid foundation of honest answers and open communication.

 After Your LD Flap Procedure